mozilla/fx-private-relay/docs/translations.md

 Copy translations from the pending translations to the proper files in `private/locales/en/`.
 Do not change the translation files for other languages.
 The pending translations for the front end are in [frontend/pendingTranslations.ftl][].
-The pending translations for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
+The same for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
 A change can include strings from both files.